Saturday 12 October 2019

 We start our day in the Bastogne War Museum.
 This is an excellent museum that was opened in 2014 (see a reviewed by Cheeseweb) and has the same five-point American star shape as the Mardasson Memorial that is located close to the museum.
 The museum itself tells the story of the Second World War, but is in particular focused on the Battle of the Bulge and what happened in and around Bastogne in the winter of 1944-1945.

 Upon arrival everybody receives an audioguide (English, French, Dutch or German), after which you explore the museum on your own or in small groups (it’s not set up for guided tours).
 We stay here for several hours, so you have enough time to visit the entire museum and to have lunch in the museum restaurant.

 For the afternoon, we arranged an expert guide to show us around the Bastogne region.
-This gentleman was born and raised in the area and has made it his life goal to inform as many people as possible about what happened in this part of Belgium in the winter of 1944-1945.
 We shall stop at several important memorial sites, get off the bus while our guide tells us the stories behind each particular spot.
 We begin at the Mardasson Memorial next to the museum, after which we get on the bus to stop in Noville where the SS killed several civilians a few days before Christmas 1944.
 We may stop in Schumannseck just over the Luxembourg border, and at the German Cemetery in Recogne.
 And of course we spend time in the infamous Bois Jacques forest where the 101st Airborne Division were dug in for weeks during this bitter winter.

 We travel by luxury 4* coach with comfortable reclining seats, extra leg space, DVD and flatscreen TVs, air-conditioning and an on-board toilet.
 Along the way you will receive a complementary bottle of water.